-BUSINESS IN THE COMMUNITY GENDER PAY GAP REPORT 2023 2023 saw Business in the Community (BITC) continuing to focus on ways to support staff, with our emphasis on a strong employee proposition, with flexible and hybrid working at the core of this and developing our colleagues being a critical element of our engagement plans.
+BUSINESS IN THE COMMUNITY GENDER PAY GAP REPORT 2024

+2024 saw Business in the Community (BITC) continuing to focus on embedding a strong employee proposition, with inclusive practices at the heart of this to support gender parity.

 We firmly believe that even if you are not legally required to report and publish the Gender Pay Gap for your organisation, we must ensure that we are working together to create a more equal and fair society for everyone.
 If you need guidance on how to start your journey, visit BITC's Gender Pay Gap Reporting Dashboard to understand the benefits of being transparent.

 At the moment, there is no legal requirement for BITC to measure and report this data, but as we encourage and support other organisations to do this, we must lead by example.

-Our 2023 gender pay gap is 4.9% and although we are a small organisation, we will not be complacent and will continue to measure and monitor our data.
+Our 2024 median gender pay gap is 2.5% reducing from 4.9% in 2023.
+Although we are a small organisation, we will not be complacent and will continue to monitor our data and take action to ensure all our colleagues thrive.

 Similarly, one of the key calls to action in our Race at Work Charter is to capture ethnicity data and publish our progress.
 This report is published separately on our website.

 We all have a role to play in creating a fairer society.

-Mary Macleod Chief Executive, Business in the Community Gender Pay Gap Reporting The gender pay gap is the difference between the average earnings of women and men, expressed relative to men's earnings.
+Mary Macleod Chief Executive, Business in the Community

+Gender Pay Gap Reporting

+The gender pay gap is the difference between the average earnings of women and men, expressed relative to men's earnings.
 This excludes those who are on leave of any type that impacts their pay, for example unpaid leave or Maternity or Parental leave.
-Figures are calculated by measuring the gross per hour salary rate after salary sacrifice (pension and childcare vouchers) on the snapshot date each year (5th April 2023).
-Gender Pay Gap vs Equal Pay The gender pay gap takes into account all roles at all levels of an organisation, rather than comparing the pay received by women and men for carrying out the same roles.
+Figures are calculated by measuring the gross per hour salary rate after salary sacrifice (pension and childcare vouchers) on the snapshot date each year (5th April 2024).

+Gender Pay Gap vs Equal Pay

+The gender pay gap takes into account all roles at all levels of an organisation, rather than comparing the pay received by women and men for carrying out the same roles.
 Therefore, the gender pay gap is different from unequal pay, which is where men and women do not receive the same pay but carry out the same job, a similar job, or a job of equal value.
 This is pay discrimination and is unlawful.

 Business in the Community is constantly reviewing our pay processes to ensure that we always have equal and fair pay for all our colleagues, and we are proud to be a real living wage employer.
-National Data The UK median gender pay gap for all employees is 14.31.